Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Findings

 Such confusion may accumulate over time if not resolved promptly and significantly impact later project stages, such as model evaluation or system deployment.
 This tension underscores the dual role of clinical data.
 The clinical data acts as a central artifact that bridges the professional workflows of two disparate professional domains during team collaboration, yet it could also introduce confusion when collaborators interpret the same data in conflicting ways.
 According to the AT framework, collaborators share an overarching \textit{object} (original patient observations).
 However, they apply different \textit{tools}, adhere to different \textit{rules}, and operate within distinct \textit{communities} and \textit{divisions of labor}, all of which shape the output differently.
 Data thus function as a \textit{shared artifact} being repeatedly transformed through domain-specific lenses.
+Applying AT framework and using activity triangles as an illustration, Figure \ref{fig:our-activity-triangle} offers a representation of how tensions in communication can be resulted from multiple core conflicts related to several key components of AT (e.g., "division of labor" due to unclear task responsibility and handoff, misalignment in "domain-specific rules" due to divergent professional practices by clinical vs. AI experts).
+By considering the \textit{division of labor}, designers should also consider when AI should engage in communication, what information should be presented, and which type of interactions should be leveraged so that AI systems do not interrupt the collaborative workflow but rather engage at necessary stages.
+This vision requires careful interface design to ensure that AI recommendations or explanations do not introduce new forms of misunderstanding.
+AT clarifies that simply adding computational functions is insufficient if those tools ignore the broader social and institutional contexts in which collaborations take place.